kiazhi/kiazhi.github.io/_posts/2018-07-11-Configuring-Jekyll-with-GitHub-Pages-themes.md

 git push -u origin master
 ```

+> Note:
+Remember to replace `$GITHUB_USERNAME` variable with your real GitHub username
+to browse your published online site.

 After you have pushed, you can view it live from your
 `$GITHUB_USERNAME`.github.io URL using your favourite browser.
 It just that
 easy with keyboard.